grippenet/helman/readme.md

  <stage_name>:
     # Kube context to apply for this stage name
     kube_context: my-context-name
+    # Ask for running the command with --dry-run before, only for install|upgrade
+    ask_dry_run: true
 ```

 For example, this defines the kube context to apply for 'prod' stage, for all targets